Uganda's Landlord and Tenant Act 2022: A Guide for Landlords and Renters

 Anti-Discrimination Protections

-- Sex or gender
+- Sex

-- Religion or birth
+- Creed or religion

 - Political opinion